Yes, you can take hay fever tablets when pregnant - but some treatments should be avoided, according to doctors

 Hay fever symptoms, like a runny nose, can feel worse in pregnancy due to the body changes that occur.

-“Some women may find that their hay fever gets worse during pregnancy," says Hussain.
-"This is due to the hormonal changes that occur in the body during pregnancy; these changes can exacerbate the symptoms of nasal congestion, which can make your hay fever symptoms feel more severe.”
+It might feel like your hay fever is worse during pregnancy, but this is due to the hormonal changes that occur in the body during pregnancy; these changes can exacerbate the symptoms of nasal congestion, which can make your hay fever symptoms feel more severe.

 How can I reduce my hay fever symptoms?